It is suggested to first read:

 The Tag Profiling step has several customizations that enable flexible deployment and allow you to choose which features are included.
 Reducing the number of features included can help to reduce the size of the file delivered to your end-user and optimize performance.
 A complete deployment with all features enabled has a footprint of approximately 90kb.

-At minimum you should provide a value for Host - if you are using this feature as part of your existing edge deployment, this will align with the hostname used in your other steps.
-SSL will be automatically configured based on your existing CDN vendor settings.
+If you are using this feature as part of an existing edge deployment, this will align with the hostname used in your other steps and SSL will be automatically configured based on your existing CDN vendor settings.

 You can test the profiling tags are working by going to https://aps.yourhost.com/yourlistenurl.js